Pig Slaughter Got Urban!

 This series of pictures were taken in the biggest institutionalized Roma camp in Milan.
 Here the living conditions were one of the worst in the world, considering that the Municipality of Milan was managing this area.

 It’s ages since Roma people don’t move around romantically anymore.
-They are economic migrants as many other people from colonized countries or economies destroyed by contemporary capitalism.
+They are economic migrants as many other people from colonized countries or economies partially or totally destroyed by contemporary capitalism.